Pollinators are essential to the survival of many flowering plants, and to the production of over 85% of our food and fiber producing crops.

 Production (Honey Bees)

-- Apiculture and Beekeeping – N.C.
-Cooperative Extension
+- Apiculture and Beekeeping - NC State Extension site with comprehensive information about apiculture and beekeeping

 - Extension Beekeeping Notes - Extension articles authored by the NC State Apiculture Program.
 Topics covered are Africanized honey bees, honey bee dance language, types of honey bees, diseases of honey bees, how to become a bee keeper and more.